bonitasoft/bonita-doc/md/customize-living-application-layout.md

 1. Click on the **Applications** menu.
 2. Click on the edit action **...** of your living application.
 3. In the **Look & Feel** section, click on the **Layout** link
-4. Select the _Side Menu layout_
+4. Select the _myCustomLayout_
 5. Click on the validation button
 6. In the **Application details** section, click on the URL link to navigate to your living application.
-7. See your new application layout with a side menu.
+7. See your new application layout with a custom layout.
 8. Feel free to add lots of new improvements to create the layout that fits your needs.

+## Build a Side menu layout
+As of version 7.5.x, the default provided layout does not allow this kind of customization anymore (at least not so easily), but if you start from a 7.4.x Layout you can follow the 7.4 documentation [customize-living-application-layout](/7.4?page=customize-living-application-layout#toc3) to build a side menu layout.

 ## Take advantage of the latest improvement in a customized layout